7PH/free-ship-decorations-lethal-company-mod/README.md

 # Free Ship Decorations - Lethal Company Mod

-Tired of having to choose between flashlights and the pajamas suit? `Free Ship Decorations` lets you mod your `Lethal Company` game to buy ship decorations in the current rotation for free.
+Tired of having to choose between flashlights and the pajamas suit? `Free Ship Decorations` lets you mod your `Lethal Company` game to buy a single ship decoration per rotation for free.

 Thanks to this mod, Keep your money for what matters (keeping the company happy!).